4 Best Practices to Get Your Cloud Deployments GDPR Ready

 Most organizations need two: one as a processor, one as a controller.
 As a processor, this legal document will be your stance on how you handle customer data.
 It is best practice to be thorough in describing topics like how you process and secure data, subject data rights, transfer of personal data, and identifying sub processors.
 Be sure to proactively address any foreseeable objections in the DPA.
 It is key to create your own DPAs — you do not want all of your customer’s or controller’s legal language around data privacy to cripple your organization’s resources with red lines across legal, contract, security, and compliance.
 As a controller, it doesn’t hurt to have your own DPA on hand, but give the processor’s a shot first before you make the investment.
 Also, make sure to do deep reviews of the DPA with your Privacy Attorney.

 The journey to GDPR Compliance is never-ending, so a continuous roadmap with realistic timelines is a necessity.
 Items on that roadmap may include the right to erasure, technology requirements like encryption, or data loss protection (DLP).
 I have seen several forward-thinking companies list a yearly Data Protection Impact Assessment (DPIA) on the roadmap to show third-party validation and gap analysis.
 It is almost impossible to be 100% compliant 100% of the time.
 What the auditors want to see is a gap analysis and a roadmap that shows your plan to close or significantly improve your posture on privacy.
 DPIA’s will be key for your organization to understand the current state and to ease any concerns other organizations may have when evaluating your readiness.
 We cannot overstate how important transparency and level of best effort will be when it comes to privacy and GDPR.
 If you are honest with where your organization currently is and have clear and documented steps on how your organization and team will make progress throughout the year, life will be good.
+In addition to everything we already listed, you might want to read our 4 Best Practices to Get Your Cloud Deployments GDPR Ready.

 Moving forward, we will dive deeper into ways you can streamline GDPR readiness by becoming familiar with key concepts in a “privacy by design” model, which articles matter, what recitals are, and how you can start planning for a DPIA while building a roadmap for the future.
 GDPR is just the beginning of what’s to come with data privacy regulations.
 Already, Japan is starting to lead the way in Asia with its “Act on the Protection of Personal Information” (APPI).
 By sharing knowledge, using many things we have in place, and working together, we can be the “Night’s Watch” of privacy.